yell0wsuit/appledict2html/readme.md

 pip install pyglossary
 ```

-Then use `pyglossary` to point to the `Body.data` file, and convert to AppleDict Source.
-This will produces a XML file.
+Then use `pyglossary` to point to the `Body.data` file in the `.dictionary` folder, and convert to AppleDict Source.
+This will produce an XML file.

 From there, use [this script](https://gist.github.com/yell0wsuit/c25632f7c863d194edb2ded6d22a3cc3) to extract the XML file to HTML files.

+For more information about the Apple Dictionary binary format, [see here](https://github.com/ilius/pyglossary/blob/master/doc/p/appledict_bin.md).

 ## Usage